Russia-based ransomware gang offline but cause not clear - News Break

 WASHINGTON (AP) — The Russia-based criminal syndicate behind a devastating series of recent ransomware attacks was offline on Tuesday, but cybersecurity experts said that it was premature to speculate why and that there was no indication of a law enforcement takedown.

 REvil’s dark web data-leak site and ransom-negotiating portals were both unreachable, cybersecurity researchers said.
-The group was responsible for the Memorial Day ransomware attack on the meat processor JBS and the supply-chain attack this month targeting that crippled well over 1,000 businesses globally.
+The group was responsible for the Memorial Day ransomware attack on the meat processor JBS and the supply-chain attack this month targeting the software company Kaseya that crippled well over 1,000 businesses globally.

 President Joe Biden told Russian President Vladimir Putin on a call Friday that he needed to rein in attacks from Russia-based groups and warned that the U.S. had the right to defend its people and critical infrastructure from attacks.